“All that is gold does not glitter,

 J.R.R.
 Tolkien, The Fellowship of the Ring

-In previous articles in this series about hammers to use with our chisels, your most humble and obediant servant discussed the varieties of hammers and the types of faces suitable for using with our chisels.
+In previous articles in this series about hammers to use with our chisels, your most humble and obedient servant discussed the varieties of hammers and the types of faces suitable for using with our chisels.
 In this article we will examine not only hammer weights but other factors to help your chisel work go more efficiently.

 Beater & Beatee

 You can usually tell when a hammer is too light for the job because the chisel or nail isn’t moved much and the beater bounces off.
-But it’s the other end of the weight scale that causes more serious problems so let us consider the case of too heavy hammers so we can bracket the Goldilocks weight: Not too heavy, not too light, but just right.
+But it’s the other end of the weight scale that causes more serious problems so let’s consider the case of too heavy hammers so we can bracket the Goldilocks weight: Not too heavy, not too light, but just right.

 Some people like to use heavy hammers for striking chisels.
 2~3-lb ox-killers are good for some jobs, but there are a few things you should consider before defaulting too such a heavy lump.